uccser/cs-unplugged/docs/source/author/topics.rst

 This file is listed in a :ref:`application-structure-file`.
 This file can contain as many learning outcomes as you like.

-The file should only contain pairs of outcome slug to outcome text pairs.
+The file should only contain pairs of outcome slug (see :ref:`what-is-a-slug`) to outcome text pairs.

 For example:

 .. code-block:: yaml